100 days alcohol free

 “For me, that was salsa.
 You’ll start to realise that there do exist people for whom going out and enjoying themselves is just that and doesn’t need to be a whiskey-swilling adventure.”

-But most of all, I feel really good about me.
+But most of all, I feel really good about myself.
 I came here not thinking that my life meant that much.
 Wasting your talents does that to you.”

 My hair, skin and nails started shining within a month– I just LOOKED so much better within the first 4-5 weeks.
 People would tell me how great my skin looked”